project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/configuring_page_sections.md

     }
 }
 ```

+**Note**: From Release 1.14.0 Sprint 2 onwards, the above mentioned custom attributes for open batch count are always in lowercase to align with content attributes naming convention.
+As such, the above mentioned page section needs to be updated to use open batch count attribute name converted to lowercase e.g. c_sunbird_dev_open_batch_count (instead of c_Sunbird_Dev_open_batch_count).
+Use [Update Page Section API](http://docs.sunbird.org/latest/apis/pagesapi/#operation/SectionUpdatePatch) to update any such existing page section.

 ## Example 2: Create 'Featured content' page section
 Sample request for creating 'Featured content' page section using Create Page Section API is given below.
 This page section fetches contents with specified content type and badge ID.
 ```